lxmliu2002/lxmliu2002.github.io/_pages/about.md

 <span class='anchor' id='about'></span>

 Hello everyone, my name is Xiuming Liu (刘修铭, in Chinese).
 I am currently an intern at [Ant Research](https://www.antresearch.com/) under Ant Group.
 I was also an undergraduate student majoring in information security at [College of Cryptology and Cyber Science, Nankai University](https://cyber.nankai.edu.cn/).
-In September this year, I will enter [Shanghai Jiao Tong University](https://www.cs.sjtu.edu.cn/) to pursue a master's degree (2025.09 - 2028.04), and my supervisor is Associate Professor [Shuo Wang](https://infosec.sjtu.edu.cn/DirectoryDetail.aspx?id=181).
+In September this year, I will enter [Shanghai Jiao Tong University](https://www.cs.sjtu.edu.cn/) to pursue a master's degree (2025.09 - 2028.04), and my supervisor is Associate Professor [Shuo Wang](https://infosec.sjtu.edu.cn/DirectoryDetail.aspx?id=181) and Assistant Researcher [Chaoxiang He](https://infosec.sjtu.edu.cn/DirectoryDetail.aspx?id=191).

+I have organized the [lab materials](https://github.com/lxmliu2002/NKU-courses) for the Information Security major courses at Nankai University, as well as the [lecture notes and past exam papers](https://github.com/lxmliu2002/NKU-cyber) for theoretical courses.
+Detailed content can be found at [Baidu Cloud](https://pan.baidu.com/s/1XEdQ580od2ExjIEDnVg0mA?pwd=iNKU).

 My primary research interests lie in the areas of **security for single-modal and multi-modal large models**, **multi-agent collaborative systems and their security**, as well as **the interpretability of artificial intelligence**.